Hauzman/Home-Assistant-Temperature-Sensor/README.md

 DHT22|U1|1

 # Library Needed <a name="id3"></a>
-**Name** | **Link** | **Version**
+- ### I have uploade the library I used in the "libraries" folder in zip format **Name** | **Link** | **Version**
 :------: | :------: | -----------:
 NTPClient | [GIT](https://github.com/arduino-libraries/NTPClient) |**`3.2.0`**